 During a 2017 interview, Kugane explained why it took so long for those books to come out.

 “I thought the [story arc] was going to be long, which is why I split it into two volumes.
 But the schedule isn’t set in stone, so you’ll have to wait a bit,” he said.

 The question is, will anime fans also have to wait a bit for the boning to commence in Overlord Season 4?
 Arguably, Madhouse could rush the anime’s pacing, skip a lot of book content related to side characters, and try to cram volumes 10 through 13 into a single season composed of 13 episodes.

 The alternative is to produce Overlord Season 4 with two cours, or 24 episodes, based on only four books, but that’s stretching the source material.

 Another option is to split up the next part of the story.
 The next two seasons could rely on side stories for filler episodes so that Overlord Season 4 will cover only volumes 10 through 12, which would mean the fourth season would finish with a cliffhanger ending.
 Therefore, Overlord Season 5 would focus on finishing the Paladin of the Holy Kingdom story arc from Volume 13 and beyond.

-Either way, fans of the Overlord novel series would not be happy with the fourth season.
+Either way, fans of the Overlord novel series would not be happy with the fourth season if production catches up with the books.
 The best option is to simply wait until Overlord Volume 15 is released and produce a two-cour season that adapts six books.
 Of course, that option only works well if Volume 15 provides a good stopping point.